23 minutes with Emily Shur

 Emily: There's a lot of stuff in this industry that you can't pinpoint reasons to.
 If you sit there and try to figure out why you didn't get that job, or why this person that you want to work for isn't hiring you, you probably won't ever find those answers.
 All you have control over is doing what you consider to be your best work.
 You have to guide yourself in a way that feels right for you and your work; you have to be critical and not too precious about your work or yourself.
 I think that when things aren't going exactly the way you want them to, you have to sit back and critically think about why.

 Mo: It's true.
-Even though you can analyse something you did wrong, you'll try to rework your approach for the next client and then it still doesn't work.
+Even though you can analyze something you did wrong, you'll try to rework your approach for the next client and then it still doesn't work.
 So you're going, "What am I doing wrong then?" but the thing is there's no template.
 You just have to be adaptable regardless how long you've been at it.
 One can think that this career will become more transparent the longer you're in it, but I'm not sure if that's true.

 Emily: And you can't keep searching for the thing to change about yourself, because you'll just get farther and farther away from yourself.
 You have to make it work with you and your work.
 If that can't happen then that’s the whole survival of the fittest industry we find ourselves in.
 I agree that you would think as picture takers and self-employed creative people, it would be a more transparent industry, but, you know, there's all different types of people and business practices, and everyone has a different way of expressing their failures, successes, insecurities, and confidence.
 It's really hard to tell what is actually going with some people. [both laughing]

 Mo: What has been one of the most scariest yet defining moments in your life?